Bytes and Bits

 Harper Davis

 Great point!
-It reminds me of graphics from another book I read.
+It reminds me of programming from another book I read.

 Quinn Bennett